 The most generic answer is to ask yourself if you knew something you want to include in your assignment or work before taking the course, or before you began your research.
+A more legal approach is to find at least five reliable sources (Purdue Owl) that do not document a particular statement or fact.
 What is common knowledge to you may not be common knowledge to your audience.

 The easiest way to avoid plagiarism is through direct quoting and citing.

 However, too much direct quoting can also be problematic.
 Where does the original work end and your contribution begin?